SeNSE-lab/whiskitphysics/README.md

 # virtual-rat

 In this repository, we're building a 3D dynamical model of the full rat whisker array based on the open source physics engin Bullet Physics and OpenGL.
-This repository uses a submodule "whisker-bullet" (code extracted from Bullet Physics Library).
+This repository uses code extracted from Bullet Physics Library (bulletlib) which has to be compiled beforehand.

 ## Installation Instructions:
 1. Install OpenGL/Glut with `sudo apt-get install freeglut3-dev`